heartlabs/bugchess/README.md

 ### Fierce Fights between Opponents
 ![fight scene](resources/readme/fight.gif)

-## Install
+## Play

+You can play the game online or offline (hot-seat) at https://heartlabs.tech.

-Please compile and run the game with Rust's *[cargo](https://doc.rust-lang.org/cargo/)* command in the root directory of the checked-out sources.
+You can also compile and run the game locally with Rust's *[cargo](https://doc.rust-lang.org/cargo/)* command in the root directory of the checked-out sources.

     cargo run

-For mac or linux please enable `metal` instead of `vulcan` in the `Cargo.toml` file.
 ## How to Play?
 Coming soon...